What is Reputation Management?

 Reputation management involves the solicitation of ratings and reviews from patients after they visit your office, while consistently monitoring your online rating and reviews on websites such as Healthgrades.

-Many practices today are also monitor what’s being said about them on social media, since they know social media is the new word of mouth.
+Many practices today are also monitoring what’s being said about them on social media, since they know social media is the new word of mouth.

 Although only about 10% of patients naturally post a rating or review about you or your practice online, unsatisfied patients are more motivated to complain, leaving providers who are not proactively soliciting and monitoring with an online presence that doesn’t reflect reality.